-I have conducted a review under section 49F of the Agency's decision to refuse access to certain information in documents requested by the Applicant under the FOI Act.
+I have conducted a review under section 49F of the Agency's decision to refuse access to documents requested by the Applicant under the FOI Act.

 My decision on the Applicant's request differs from the Agency's decision and more information is to be released.